 Ask for Extended Warranty

-It is not every time you will meet a contractor who is willing to offer a manufacturer’s warranty that covers their workmanship as well.
+It is not often you will meet a contractor who is willing to offer a manufacturer’s warranty that covers their workmanship as well.
 This means that if a specialist fails to fix the roof properly, then all the repairs will be borne by the roofing contractor, even if they occur years after their installation.

 Don’t Neglect Safety